top of page

 Each artist-in-residence will be awarded a total of $1,500, which represents:

-• a $1,000 grant for the equivalent of one week or 40 hours of work at $25/hour, to be completed according to the artist's own schedule within the residency period (beginning of May to end of August 2025)
+• a $1,000 grant for the equivalent of one week or 40 hours of work at $25/hour, to be completed according to the artist's own schedule within the residency period (May through September)

 Eligibility